 - Simple logistics in regards to their order fulfillment;

 - Consistently outstanding delivery experiences like same-day delivery;

 - Real-time updates on their last-mile delivery app for customers following the delivery operations (is considered an asset).

 Plan quickly, deliver faster, delight customers and get home early.

 Everyone deserves to have simple and easy route planning.

 The Search Criteria: Finding the Ideal Delivery Management Software

 Our client decided to search for an app or software that would help them solve their last-mile logistics issues to build a robust delivery ecosystem that would provide route optimization.
-This would be necessary to provide drivers with the location and logistics to deliver all the stops properly.
+This would be necessary to provide delivery drivers with the location and logistics to deliver all the stops properly.

 So how do we look for a solution?
 We Google it!
-Upon a google discovery, there were several options.
+Upon a Google discovery, there were several options.
 And like many users, they use the same search criteria:

 - Cost: What is the cost of the app, system, or service?